-Feeding Moms: I hope I can be one of the moms that help you with feeding.
+I hope I can be one of the moms that help you with feeding your children.
 My goal all along has been to provide you with research-based guidance so you can make the best decisions for your family.

 One of the nicest compliments I’ve received from a reader was ” [the information on your site] has made such a difference.
 My son is a good eater.
 We don’t stress over his eating at meals because I feel like we have tools to handle any situation.”

-Instead of a source of stress, I want feeding to be enjoyable for every mom, which is what Fearless Feeding is all about.
+Instead of a source of stress, I want feeding to be enjoyable for every mom, which is what many of my books are about.
 I believe with the right information, support and commitment, we can all find our feeding groove.
-And a little self compassion doesn’t hurt either (Check my latest WebMD post — another Mother’s Day tribute).
+And a little self compassion doesn’t hurt either.

 Happy Mother’s Day!